 What causes it?

-• Eventually, scar tissue builds up and degenerative joint disease develop
+• Eventually, scar tissue builds up and degenerative joint disease develops.

-• Signs typical of osteoarthritis will be present such as pain or lameness which usually worsen over time
+• Signs typical of osteoarthritis will be present - such as pain or lameness which usually worsens over time.

 What tests are needed?